 Master of Public Health Student Association (MaPHSA)

-MaPHSA was created in 2000 to represent students in the Master of Public Health (MPH) program at the University of Southern California (USC).
+MaPHSA was created in 2000 to represent students in the Master of Public Health program at USC.
 Later in fall 2002 MaPHSA introduced its constitution, identifying the purpose of the organization and its structure, and subsequently received recognition as an official USC student association from the Graduate & Professional Student Senate (GPSS).

 Delta Omega Honorary Society in Public Health